juanmb/go-fftw/README.md

 Maintained by Jonathan Wills: runningwild@gmail.com Feel free to email me patches, suggestions or bugs.

+Adapted to float32 by Juan Menendez: juanmb@gmail.com

 FFTW homepage: http://www.fftw.org/
 Documentation for the latest version: http://www.fftw.org/fftw3_doc/

 These bindings are incomplete, but should include enough functionality that you can do whatever transforms you need (perhaps not as easily as you would like, for now).
 The function definitions do not mirror exactly what is written in the docs.
 For example, passing arrays does not require passing the size of the arrays, and there is no need to garbage collect plans.

 Usage:
 Here is an example of doing a simple DFT with these bindings